pngwn/MDsveX/README.md

 ### Front-Matter

 You can add some YAML front-matter if you like.
-The variables and values defined in YAML front-matter are injected into the component's script tag and are available in the MDsveX file.
-They are in an object named `_fm` (this might change at some point):
+The variables and values defined in YAML front-matter are injected into the component's module script tag and are available in the MDsveX file.
+They are contained in an object named `_metadata`:

 ````jsx
 ---